Redesigning marketing mix modeling as an agentic decision system

 Using the L1–L5 framework above, the calibration is straightforward in principle and requires discipline in practice:

-The calibration delivers speed where speed matters and judgment where judgment matters.
+The calibration delivers speed and judgment where they matter.
 You don’t get to have both everywhere and pretending you do is how teams end up with L5 autonomy on a decision that will blow up the annual operating plan.

 4. Close the learning loop

 The system should get better with use.
 Every human override, checkpoint decision and flagged outcome becomes a training signal for the next run.
-Concretely, this means when an analyst overrides a feature selection decision, that override is logged with its rationale.
-When a model respecification resolves a diagnostic anomaly, the resolution is stored alongside the pattern that triggered it.
+In practice, this means every override is logged with its rationale, and every model adjustment is stored alongside the pattern that triggered it.
 Over time, agents learn the contours of expert judgment and human intervention on routine calls decreases.

-This is how a system of agents graduates from running models to recommending actions.
+This is how a system of agents graduates from running models to recommending modeling choices.
 We aren’t there yet in most deployments, but we need to lay the groundwork to get there.

 From principles to practice, a shift worth making